stitchdata/docs/_integration-schemas/hubspot/deals.md

     primary-key: true
     description: "The ID of the portal the deal is associated with."

-  - name: "isDeleted"
-    type: "boolean"
-    description: "Indicates if the deal has been deleted in {{ integration.display_name }}."

   - name: "associations"
     type: "object"
     description: "IDs of the Vids, Companies, and Deals associated with the deal."